Language

 - you were taking hormonal birth control when you got pregnant

-If one of these situations is true for you, and you are unsure how far along you are, please have an ultrasound before completing this form.
+If one of these situations is true for you, and you are unsure how far along you are, we request that you have an ultrasound before completing this form.

 • Good news!
 We can use your last period to estimate your pregnancy dating.